ted62418/resume-site/README.md

 # resume-site

-Obviously I'm still learning to use this software.
-The code is unlicened, the images are GPL (give me credit), at least I think that's what that means?? this might change later.
+currently learning programming so please don't go crazy in the comments yet Feel free to use the images, credit would be appreciated